chrultrabook/docs/docs/ventoy.md

 ---
-title: Installing Ventoy in ChromeOS
+title: Installing Ventoy in chromeOS
 layout: default
 nav_order: 22
 ---

-## Installing Ventoy to a USB drive in ChromeOS
+## Installing Ventoy to a USB drive in chromeOS
 Ventoy is a useful tool that allows you to have multiple OS installer images on a single drive.
-It is also the only way to properly create an installer for Windows using ChromeOS.
+It is also the only way to properly create an installer for Windows using chromeOS.

 ### Backing up your drive
 Before we begin, be sure to backup any data that may be on your USB drive as it will be erased during this process.